-Associate Editor John Jensen began contributing to the blog in 2008 in the run-up to the 2008 Prop.
+Former Editor John Jensen began contributing to the blog in 2008 in the run-up to the 2008 Prop.
 1 transit package, and worked with Ben on the Mass Transit Now campaign.
 He grew up in the sprawl of Orange County, California before moving to the Puget Sound in 2003.
-John lived in Redmond and Bellevue for four years before moving to Capitol Hill, where he now resides.
-He stepped down from the blog in late 2011.
+A software engineer, John has lived in Redmond, Bellevue, and Capitol Hill.
+After serving as a board member and the blog’s first general manager, he stepped down in late 2011.